Collioure and Banyuls-sur-Mer

 Take a scenic hike.
 There are plenty here!
 Try The coastal path from Collioure to Cerbère – Cadaquès, for example.
 And of course, you can hike to the Tour Madeloc from Collioure.

 This area is known for AOC Collioure and Banyuls wines.
+(Banyuls-sur-Mer is a town to the south, described below.)
 In both towns, you’ll find opportunities to taste in shops, wine bars, and vineyards.
-Collioure has red, white, and rose wines.
-Banyuls wines are sweeter.
+Collioure has red, white, and rosé wines.
+Banyuls wines are sweeter than those of Collioure.

 If that’s not enough to fill your trip with fun and activity, there are several festivals throughout the year.
 Of course, there are wine and anchovy festivals, but also the St. Vincent Festival in mid-August.
 During this religious festival turned town party, the relics of St. Vincent are on display, accompanied by a parade, land and water games, a Catalan boat procession, and, of course, fireworks.